Ready to begin your immigration journey?

 The terms and conditions of the job must be clear in the job advertisement and the employer must genuinely consider any New Zealanders who apply.
 The advertising must:

-Roles which are paying twice the median wage (i.e.: currently $123,385.60pa), or are on the INZ “Green List”, are not required to be advertised, however a Job Check application is still required to be made.
-The Green List comprises mainly highly skilled engineering, ICT, construction, and medical roles as well as a variety of other roles.
+Roles which are paying twice the median wage (i.e.: currently $59.32ph, calculated to $123,385.60pa over a 40-hour workweek), or are on the INZ “Green List”, are not required to be advertised, however a Job Check application is still required.
+The Green List comprises mainly highly skilled engineering, ICT, medical, and other roles deemed to be a long-term skill shortage.

-The Job Check application is undertaken on behalf of the employer (& not by the job applicant) and each job check is valid for 6 months or until the employer’s accreditation expires, whichever is earlier.
+The Job Check application is undertaken by the employer or can be undertaken by Pathways® on their behalf (this cannot be undertaken by the job applicant), and each Job Check is valid for 6 months or until the employer’s accreditation expires, whichever is earlier.

 Meet Our Team